-The software is dedicated to help you recover the orginal photos and images.
-Before saving the recovered files, you can preview the pictures and check if they are really recovered as you wish.
+The software is dedicated to helping you recover the original photos and images.
+Before saving the recovered files, you can preview the pictures and check if they are recovered as you wish.
 If they are recovered but still corrupted, it may be caused by your SD card errors.
 You need to fix the SD card or go on to the next solution, which can directly repair your corrupted images.

 If the above software has failed to fix your JPEG files, you might want to try the professional photo repair software Stella Phoenix photo repair.
 This is a software tool aimed specifically at repairing JPG or JPEG images that have become corrupted and unreadable.
 There are many benefits to using it and it works great on photos that are blurred or pixelated or which have distortions on them.

 Repairing photos with Stella Phoenix Photo Repair is easy with the process being undertaken in just a few steps as listed below: